COVID-19 Vaccine Requirements

-Consistent with scientific evidence on the importance of vaccine adoption to control spread of the virus, to the extent permissible by law, Carnegie Mellon University will require all enrolled students to be vaccinated for COVID-19, effective this fall semester.
-This policy will apply to all undergraduate and graduate students in U.S.-based programs.
+Consistent with scientific evidence on the importance of vaccine adoption to control spread of the virus, to the extent permissible by law, Carnegie Mellon University requires all students, along with faculty and staff working in Pennsylvania, California, Washington D.C., New York and Virginia, to be fully vaccinated against COVID-19.

 This policy applies to all undergraduate and graduate students, as well as visiting, non-degree, guest, and cross-registered students, in U.S.-based programs and students participating in approved study abroad programs overseas.
 CMU faculty and staff members taking courses as a non-degree student must also be vaccinated.